P5-Gruppe/hacked-drl-algorithm/README.md

 python eval.py --run-dir runs/<timestamp> --episodes 10 --seed 42 --render
 ```

+The episodes parameter specifies how many times you will see the trained cheetah run.

+- To see the logs and statistics of the training, look under `runs/{timestamp}/`

 The evaluation plot is saved to `runs/<timestamp>/eval_returns.png`.

 ## Project structure